Chenglu0426/FairGraphFL/README.md

-You can install the dependency packages with the following command:
+Or, you can install the dependency packages with the following command: